AgoraIO-Community/conversational-ai-engine-hackathon-Feb2025/submissions/tamsa/README.md

 ## Project Overview

-This is a sample project submission for the Agora Conversational AI Hackathon.
-The project aims to demonstrate the expected structure and content for hackathon submissions.
+This is a two-person Battleship game using the AgoraWebSDK for both RTC and sync/control purposes, with AI Agents that are limited to performing moves for the player by voice.

 ## Setup Instructions